-Tips for buying vintage Levi’s:
+Tips for Buying Vintage Levi’s:

-Borrowed from the boys: Don’t ignore men’s jeans while on the hunt for your perfect vintage Levi’s.
+Always Shop Mens: Don’t ignore men’s jeans while on the hunt for your perfect vintage Levi’s.
 Most vintage Levi’s are men’s styles and sizing!
 Again, fit and wash are most important so venture beyond the women’s jeans and find something from the boys.

 Mom jean versus dad jeans: If you’re looking for super high-waist jeans then shop women’s jeans, but if you want loose and casual then shop men’s jeans.
 501s and 505s offer a straight and relaxed fit and they are great for cutting into shorts and crops, or hemming and rocking a seriously awesome pair of boyfriend jeans.
 Note the 501s have a button fly, while the 505s have a zip fly.
 551s offer a looser and tapered fit for a serious mom jean.
 It’s perfect for the petite gal since it’s a vintage women’s jean and will fit a smaller frame better than the 501s.
 701s are similar to the 551s, but run smaller and narrower!

 Sizing: Don’t get bogged down by vanity sizing and pay attention to the measured size of jeans.
 If you’re shopping at the flea, try them on.
 If you’re buying online, follow the measurements guide and make sure you can return.
 Vintage Levi’s runs much smaller than modern denim.
 Expect to size up 2-4 sizes when shopping vintage.
 Always asked for the measured waist size (as opposed to marked size) when you shop online.
 For reference, I’m a modern 26 and buy vintage 28 – 30.